Menu

 • Celebrating 125 years

-In 2025, the National Physical Laboratory (NPL) is celebrating 125 years of impact and innovation.
+In 2025, the National Physical Laboratory (NPL) celebrated 125 years of impact and innovation.

-From our inception in 1900, with a team of 22 scientists and engineers focussed on standardising instruments, testing materials and determining physical constants at Bushy House, we have gone on a monumental journey.
+From our inception in 1900, with a team of 22 scientists and engineers focused on standardising instruments, testing materials and determining physical constants at Bushy House, we have gone on a monumental journey.

 Fast forward 125 years, our 1,000+ strong workforce has cemented NPL as a world-class centre of excellence, proudly responsible for maintaining the UK’s primary measurement standards and improving prosperity and quality of life the world over.